METAPOETICS II/VI

 “In your wet dreams, wannabe.”

-“Dinner and drinks will buy you the right
+“Dinner and drinks will earn you the right

 to unzip my toga and ogle my pentameters.

-“Plus one Polaroid to show that we truly—”
+“Plus a Polaroid to prove that we actually—”

 “OK, you can throw in dessert though the